theshovan/codsoft/README.md

-This is the projects in python programming
+This is the projects in python programming at codesoft.
+Here, I try to implement some basic projects on python programming language.